Depression is a common mood disorder that negatively affects how we think, feel and behave.

 Depression Treatment at White River Manor

-At White River Manor, we provide a holistic treatment programme for depression disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.
+At White River Manor, we provide a holistic depression treatment Program for depression disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.

 Using a combination of traditional methods, ancient philosophy and cutting-edge science, the team at White River Manor treats the whole person and not just the depression, ensuring deep transformational healing and a full recovery.

 We understand that recovery is a lifelong pursuit of positive habit building, maintaining mental wellbeing and avoiding triggers, which is why we also include a complete aftercare plan to support you following treatment.